tinymce/tinymce-docs/release-notes/new-features.md

 ### Tables

+#### Removed Styles

-* Styles text field has been removed from the advanced table of the dialogs.
-Much less confronting/confusing for non-dev users, and means we have more control over the table styles and therefore are better able to ensure the styles are correct.
+Styles text field has been removed from the advanced table of the dialogs.
+The code is now much less confronting/confusing for non-dev users, and means we have more control over the table styles and therefore are better able to ensure the styles are correct.
-* Related, put some work into improving how styles are set and retrieved from tables/rows/cells, so should be more reliable.
+We have improved how styles are set and retrieved from tables/rows/cells, so should be more reliable.

+#### Using CSS for styling

-* Shifted to using CSS more for styling, and therefore was able to remove a few legacy data attributes that we were setting on tables/rows/cells which are no longer good practice to use.
+Shifted to using CSS more for styling, and therefore was able to remove a few legacy data attributes that we were setting on tables/rows/cells which are no longer good practice to use.
 Html is now cleaner and shorter.

+#### Autofill Values

-* When opening a properties dialog with a single table/row/cell selected, the dialog will autofill with the relevant existing values.
+When opening a properties dialog with a single table/row/cell selected, the dialog will autofill with the relevant existing values.
 If you select multiple rows or cells and open the relevant properties dialog, Tiny 4 will leave all the dialog fields blank.
 In Apollo, any fields which have the same values for all the selected rows or cells will autofill, and the fields which have no existing value or have differing values will be empty.
 "Border" input field in the tableprops dialog is now called "Border width", for clarity.

 ### Toolbar buttons